emmanuel-fagbenle/Car-Insurance-Policy/README.md

 * Prioritize risk assessment and proactive measures for the top 10 car makes and models with the highest claim frequencies.
 This can include targeted safety information, maintenance recommendations, or driving behavior insights.

 ## For a more comprehensive understanding of the report, and to view the full report article, all steps taken and images,
+Interactive Dashboard on Power BI

+Project Repository on GitHub

+Thank you for reading.